bwpge/homekey.nvim/README.md

 # homekey.nvim

-A simple plugin to make the home key behave as in other popular editors and IDEs.
+A simple Neovim plugin to make the home key behave like in other popular editors and IDEs.

+## Overview

+This plugin aims to bring the `<Home>` key in line with how most other editors behave:

+- If the cursor is on the first non-whitespace character, move to the 0-th column (e.g., `0`)
+- Otherwise, moves the cursor to the first non-whitespace character on the line

+This creates a sort of toggle effect when tapping the `<Home>` key.

+`<C-Home>` is set to a function that is essentially `gg0`.
+No particular reason to have a plugin for just this, but figured I would include it since it's the same sort of expected home key behavior from other editors.

 ## Installation

-See the [Configuration](#configuration) section for setup details.

 With [`lazy.nvim`](https://github.com/folke/lazy.nvim)